 Pedagogics and Special Needs (the PS-group)

-The PS-group is a newly established research group at the Department of Education at Uppsala University and also involves members from other universities.
-The group frequently publish in international journal and can be counted as one of the leading research environments in Europe in research about inclusive educating and the work of special educational staff.
+The PS-group is a research group at the Department of Education at Uppsala University.
+The group frequently publish in international journals and is one of the leading research environments in Europe in research about inclusive educating and the work of special educational staff.
 In addition, research is carried out in several other research areas (see below for each members personal presentation).

 The PS-group runs a seminar.
 At the seminar research about inclusive and special education is presented, discussed and analysed.
 The relations between special education and areas such as pedagogics, didactics and educational sociology are also focused.
 Special attention is given to the implications of research with regard to the work of teachers and special needs educators.
 PS is used in letters in order to make an addition, Post Scriptum, which is made after the letter is written and signed.
 Often such PS contains important information that can change the interpretation of the whole letter.
 We regard it as a demanding yet suitable metaphor for our work at the seminar.